-Guarantee, Maintenance - See "Maintenance Guarantee".

-Guarantee, Performance - See "Performance Guarantee".
+- 1. Guarantee, Maintenance See "Maintenance Guarantee". - 2.
+Guarantee, Performance See "Performance Guarantee".

-Hedge - A linear plant community dominated by trees, shrubs or a combination thereof.
+Hedge - A linear plant community dominated by trees, shrubs, or a combination thereof.
 Hedge rows often occur along roads, fence lines, property lines, or between fields, and may occur naturally or be planted (e.g., as a windbreak).

-ICOPD - Indiana County Office of Planning & Development, or Indiana County Office of Planning and Development.
+ICOPD - The Indiana County Office of Planning & Development (ICOPD).
 The staff of the ICOPD includes registered and licensed professional employees and the ICOPD supports the Planning Commission in its responsibilities among the many other things it does.